Ian Dury: The Blockheads

 The Blockheads briefly reformed in June 1987 to play a short tour of Japan, and then disbanded again.
 In September 1990, following the death from cancer of drummer Charley Charles, they reunited for two benefit concerts in aid of Charles' family, held at The Forum, Camden Town, with Steven Monti on drums.
 In December 1990, augmented by Merlin Rhys-Jones on guitar and Will Parnell on percussion, they recorded the live album Warts & Audience at the Brixton Academy.

 The Blockheads (minus Jankel, who returned to California) toured Spain in January 1991, then disbanded again until August 1992 when, following Jankel's return to England, they were invited to reform for the Madstock!
 Festival in Finsbury Park; this was followed by sporadic gigs in Europe, Ireland, the UK and Japan in late 1994 and 1995.
 In the early 1990s, Dury appeared with English band Curve on the benefit compilation album Peace Together.
 Dury and Curve singer Toni Halliday shared vocals on a cover of the Blockheads' track "What a Waste".

 In March 1996 Dury was diagnosed with cancer and, after recovering from an operation, he set about writing another album.
-In late 1996 he reunited with the Blockheads to record the album Mr. Love Pants (1997).
-Ian Dury & the Blockheads resumed touring, with Dylan Howe replacing Steven Monti on drums.
+In late 1996 he reunited with the Blockheads to record the album Mr. Love Pants (1998).
+Ian Dury and the Blockheads resumed touring, with Dylan Howe replacing Steven Monti on drums.
 Davey Payne left the group permanently in August and was replaced by Gilad Atzmon; this line-up gigged throughout 1999, culminating in their last performance with Ian Dury on 6 February 2000 at the London Palladium.
 Dury died six weeks later on 27 March 2000.

-The Blockheads have continued after Dury's death, contributing to the tribute album Brand New Boots And Panties, then Where's The Party.
-The Blockheads currently comprise Jankel, Watt-Roy, Gallagher, Turnbull, John Roberts on drums, Gilad Atzmon and Dave Lewis on saxes.
-Derek The Draw (who was Dury's friend and minder) is now writing songs with Jankel as well as singing.
-Lee Harris is their 'aide-de-camp'.